enggrobin/PythonProjects/README.md

 # covid-19 prediction
-This project is about the prediction of the covid-19 pandemic across of thye world and in india.
-Different graphs and visualization are used for the predicted data.
-I have used linear Regression with polynomial regression Download and play with the suff.
+Pandemic is spreading all over the world; it becomes more important to understand about this spread.
+This NoteBook is an effort to analyze the cumulative data of confirmed, deaths, and recovered cases over time.
+In this notebook, the main focus is to analyze the spread trend of this virus all over the world.
+Its about the prediction of the covid-19 pandemic across of thye world and in india.
+Different graphs and visualization are used for the predicted data.I have used linear Regression with polynomial regression.